221294583/crc32/README.md

 sin(360/(2x8))x8=0.382x8=3.056
 sin(360/(2x360))x360=0.008726535x360=3.141552779

-banana to parabolic to five to crc
+banana to parabolic to cycle to five to crc